-A transgender man's lack of access to a procedure to recognise his gender violated the Convention

-The applicant is an Iranian national who lives in Budapest.
-The applicant was born a female in Iran but has from an early age identified as a male.
-In 2015 he applied for asylum in Hungary and in December of that year the asylum authority granted his application, finding that he had suffered persecution in Iran owing to his gender identity (transsexuality).
+A transgender man's lack of access to a procedure to recognise his gender violated the Convention of that year the asylum authority granted his application, finding that he had suffered persecution in Iran owing to his gender identity (transsexuality).
 In March 2016 the applicant applied for a gender and name change to the Hungarian Immigration and Citizenship Office given that his Iranian documents identified him as a female.